DrCopyPaste/RecNForget/README.md

 (commited changes not yet released)
 - FIX error when trying to play the last file (but it was moved or deleted - missing replay file leads to button being disabled, missing audio feedback files are silently ignored for now)
 - FIX: application icon was not shown when executing from a directory different to the application directory
+- FIX: suppress not allowed characters for filenames in filename prefix pattern

 - can enable instant auto-replay of audio after recording (disabled by default)
 - can enable short audio beep as feedback marking beginning and end of recording (enabled by default)